kramsretlow/Autologistic.jl/docs/src/Examples.md

 nothing #hide
 ```

+Other options are available for sampling.
+The enumeration [`SamplingMethods`](@ref) lists
-The samples can also be visualized using `heatmap`:
+them.
+The samples we have just drawn can also be visualized using `heatmap`:

 ```@example Ising
 pl1 = heatmap(reshape(s1, n, n), c=:grays, colorbar=false, title="regular boundary");